tomw1808/eip712-erc4337-eip7002-code-samples/README.md

 *   **Mission**: Witness the bleeding edge of account abstraction!
 This example demonstrates how to use **EIP-7702** to allow a standard EOA to initiate a complex, multi-step action (`topUpCredits`, `approve`, `buyNFT`) and have it executed in a **single, gasless transaction**.

-*   **The Vision in Action**: EIP-7702 allows an EOA to temporarily "upgrade" itself by acting through a smart contract for the duration of a transaction.
-We leverage this to use the powerful ERC-4337 infrastructure (Bundlers and Paymasters) without needing the user to already have a deployed smart wallet.
+*   **The Vision in Action**: EIP-7702 allows an EOA to temporarily "upgrade" itself by associating contract code with its own address for the duration of a transaction.
+We leverage this to use the powerful ERC-4337 infrastructure (Bundlers and Paymasters) without needing a separate smart wallet.
+The result?
+The `msg.sender` in the target contract is the **EOA's address**, ensuring maximum compatibility with the existing ecosystem.

 ---